2/2/2021

 Yan Jin

 Hey, good morning.
 I'm Yan Jin, Eaton Senior Vice President of Investor Relations.
-Thank you all for joining us for Eaton fourth quarter 2020 earnings call.
-With me today are Craig Arnold, our Chairman and CEO, and Rick Creon, Vice Chairman and our Chief Financial and Planning Officer.
-Our agenda today, including opening remarks by Craig highlighting the company's performance in the fourth quarter.
+Thank you all for joining us for Eaton Fourth Quarter 2020 Earning Call.
+With me today are Craig Arnold, our Chairman and CEO, and Rick Freon, Vice Chairman and our Chief Financial and Planning Officer.
+Our agenda today, including opening remarks by Craig, highlighting the company's performance in the fourth quarter.
 As we have done our past calls, we'll be taking questions at the end of Craig's comments.
-The price release today and the presentation we'll go through today has been posted on our website at .eaton.com.
+The price release today and the presentation we will go through today has been posted on our website at www.eaton.com.
 Please note that both the price release and the presentation include reconciliation to non-GAAP measures.
 A webcast of this call is accessible on our website and will be ready for replay.
-I would like to remind you that our comments today will include in the statements related to the expected future results of the company and are therefore forward-looking statements.
-Our actual results may differ materially from our forecasted projection due to a wide range of risk uncertainties.
-And they are also described in our earnings release and the presentation.
-They are also outlined in our related AK filing.
+I would like to remind you that our comments today will include the statements related to the expected future results of the company and are therefore forelooking statements.
+Our actual results may differ materially from our forecasted projections due to a wide range of risks and certainties.
+And they're also described in our earnings release and the presentation.
+They're also outlined in our related 8K filing.
 So with that, I will turn it over to Craig.

 speaker